 I am originally from Tasmania, now living and working in Canberra.
 I have a long standing interest in Alevi song and sometimes perform them myself with bağlama and voice.
-This interest also led me to complete a PhD at the University of Western Sydney titled: “I am Pir Sultan Abdal: a hermeneutic study of the self-naming tradition (mahlas) in the Turkish Alevi lyric song (deyiş)” which is available online at:
+This interest also led me to complete a PhD at the University of Western Sydney titled: “I am Pir Sultan Abdal: a hermeneutic study of the self-naming tradition (mahlas) in the Turkish Alevi lyric song (deyiş)“.

 This blog represents a modest ambition to contribute something to a greater awareness of Alevi lyric song.
 I hope is proves useful and helps to make the great works of oral tradition associated with Pir Sultan Abdal and Alevi expressive culture generally more accessible to the non-Turkish speaker.